cocos/cocos-docs/en/release-notes/upgrade-guide-v2.1.md

   - [UI] Fixed an issue where setting Toggle.isChecked to be invalid in the start method.
   - [UI] Fix the problem that the LabelOutline component is not synchronized when the state is modified.
   - [Animation] Fixed an issue where the parameters of AnimationState might be parsed as a string type.
-  - [QQPlay] Fix the problem that QQ light game does not respond to the background background switching event.
-  - [QQPlay] Fix the problem that the font will become very small if you use italics on QQ light games.
-  - [QQPlay] Fix the problem that the QQ light game can't replay when the lock screen re-enters or the front and back switches.
-  - [QQPlay] Fixes the problem of the ended event after the audio setCurrentTime is fixed [#3373](https://github.com/cocos-creator/engine/pull/3373).
   - [Native] Fix native platform connection socket.io server may report Bad Request error.
   - [Native] Fix iOS and Android can't detect gravity sensor.
   - [Native] Fix iOS call cc.game.restart Restart the game and then enter text will crash.